Mathias Brodkorb: Life

 Brodkorb's family left the GDR in 1987 and settled in his father's homeland in Korneuburg, Austria.

 He returned to his hometown of Rostock in 1992.
 There he passed his Abitur in 1996 and, after completing his community service, studied philosophy and ancient Greek at the University of Rostock from 1997 onwards.
 Brodkorb completed his studies in 2005 with a master's degree in philosophy.

 From 1994 to 1997 Brodkorb was a member of the Party of Democratic Socialism (PDS) and was involved in the sub-group "Communist Platform".
 His involvement with Marxism led him to philosophy.
 Over the course of his studies, Brodkorb increasingly distanced himself from communism.
 In 1997 he switched to the SPD, where he became state chairman of the youth organization Jusos in 1998 and was a member of the SPD state executive board.
 He became increasingly known for his activities in university politics and the fight against right-wing extremism.
 He initiated the project Endstation Rechts, Storch Heinar, Adebor Verlag and the magazine Horizonte (2002–2015).

 In 2002 he was the first time elected to the state parliament.
 Brodkorb became Minister for Education, Science and Culture of the State of Mecklenburg-Western Pomerania in 2011 and later Chairman of the SPD parliamentary group of Landtag.
 In 2019 he became Minister of Finance of the State of Mecklenburg-Western Pomerania.

-In October 2019, Brodkorb resigned from the state parliament to take over the position of head of the supervisory board of the Rostock University Medicine and the Greifswald University Medicine as a special representative in the Ministry of Education under Bettina Martin till 2022.
+In October 2019, Brodkorb resigned from the state parliament to become head of the supervisory board of Rostock University Medicine and the Greifswald University Medicine as a special representative in the Ministry of Education under Bettina Martin till 2022.